CHANGES COMING TO FACEBOOK’S ALGORITHM

 “We built Facebook to help people stay connected and bring us closer together with the people that matter to us.
 That’s why we’ve always put friends and family at the core of the experience.
 Research shows that strengthening our relationships improves our well-being and happiness.

-But recently we’ve gotten feedback from our community that public content — posts from businesses, brands and media — is crowding out the personal moments that lead us to connect more with each other.”
+But recently we’ve gotten feedback from our community that public content — posts from businesses, brands, and media — is crowding out the personal moments that lead us to connect more with each other.”– Mark Zuckerberg

 WHAT DOES THIS MEAN FOR BUSINESS?

-Some of these changes will affect the way businesses’ content appears in the News Feed, and may have an impact with how many people are able to see that content, and there will most likely be decreases in the amount of engagement that this content receives.
+Some of these changes will affect the way businesses’ content appears in the News Feed and may have an impact on how many people are able to see that content, and there will most likely be decreases in the amount of engagement that this content receives.

 “As we roll this out, you’ll see less public content like posts from businesses, brands, and media.
 And the public content you see more will be held to the same standard — it should encourage meaningful interactions between people…